denzii/nodejs-ssr-boilerplate/README.md

 # Running Locally
 `npm i` (installs the concurrently library to run npm install concurrently across the frontend/backend projects and the isomorphic local library)

-Preferred way of running things is using containers, however if for any reason you need to run this locally, please install postgres on your linux first.
+* Preferred way of running things is using containers, however if for any reason you need to run this locally, please install postgres on your linux first using the bash script below.
+* Please do not forget to update the prisma/.env file connection string to reflect on the fact that we are connecting to postgres locally by changing
+`@postgresql:5432` To `@localhost:5432`

 `cd nodejs-ssr-boilerplate/src/script` (go to the root to use the bootstrap project)